Shop Workers Protecting Them From Coronavirus Checklist

 Check temperature

 Conscientious employees will always come in while unwell.
-Reiterate the importance of staying home if feel unwell.
+Reiterate the importance of staying home if feeling unwell.

 Clear explanation for hygiene procedures and responsibilities for stores, staff and customers.

-Self-service options can offer protection for staff but can have higher risk to customers.
-Regular cleaning of self service tills as have continuous hand contact.
+Self-service options can offer protection for staff but can have higher risks to customers.
+Regular cleaning of self-service tills as having continuous hand contact.

-Self-sanitising options in store like antibacterial wipes and hand sanitiser for both staff and customers.
+Self-sanitising options are in-store like antibacterial wipes and hand sanitiser for both staff and customers.

 Cleaning and infection control using disinfectants.